STAY SAFE While Trekking Mount Rinjani:

-The Rinjani Trek is managed by a unique partnership of National Park, tourism industry and the local community.
-Activities focus in the Community – run cooperatives at Rinjani Trek Centre ( RTC ) in Senaru and the Rinjani Information Centre ( RIC ) in Sembalun Lawang.
-Under the guidance of the Rinjani Trek Management Board ( RTMB ), each are run by a stakeholders’ committee who look after roster systems for guides and porters, village tours, trek trail maintenance, and handicraft sales.
-Revenue from tourism activities and entry fees is used for conservation, training and management of the Rinjani Trek, thus ensuring sustainability.
+The Rinjani Trek is managed through a unique partnership between the National Park, the tourism industry, and local communities.
+Main activities are centered at community-run cooperatives in the Rinjani Trek Centre (RTC) in Senaru and the Rinjani Information Centre (RIC) in Sembalun Lawang.
+Under the guidance of the Rinjani Trek Management Board (RTMB), each cooperative is managed by a stakeholders’ committee that oversees guide and porter rosters, village tours, trail maintenance, and handicraft sales.
+Revenue from tourism activities and entry fees is used for conservation, training, and management of the Rinjani Trek, ensuring its sustainability.

-Gunung Rinjani National Park is located on the island of Lombok, Indonesia in the North Lombok Regency.
-The park covers about 41,330 hectares (102,100 acres) and consists of mountainous areas.
-Mount Rinjani (Gunung Rinjani), which is the third highest mountain of Indonesia at 3,726 metres (12,224 ft), is located in this national park, giving this park its name
+Mount Rinjani National Park is located on the island of Lombok, Indonesia, in North Lombok Regency.
+The park covers an area of 41,330 hectares and is dominated by mountainous terrain.
+Mount Rinjani, the third-highest mountain in Indonesia at 3,726 meters, is the park’s main icon.

 Flora and fauna

-The plant potential in this Park area includes jelutung (Laportea stimulans), dedurenan (Aglaia argentea), bayur (Pterospermum javanicum), beringin (Ficus benjamina), jambu-jambuan (Syzygium sp.), keruing (Dipterocarpus hasseltii), rerau (D. imbricatus), lumut jenggot (Usnea sp.), cemara gunung (Casuarina tripolia and C. equisetifolia), edelweiss flowers (Anaphalis javanica), and endemic species of orchid such as Perisstylus rintjaniensis and P. lombokensis.
+Mount Rinjani National Park showcases a variety of ecosystems found in Nusa Tenggara, ranging from sub-montane rainforests to montane forests and savannas.
+The park boasts rich plant diversity, including jelutung (Laportea stimulans), dedurenan (Aglaia argentea), bayur (Pterospermum javanicum), beringin (Ficus benjamina), jambu-jambuan (Syzygium sp.), keruing (Dipterocarpus hasseltii), rerau (D. imbricatus), lumut jenggot (Usnea sp.), cemara gunung (Casuarina tripolia and C. equisetifolia), and the iconic edelweiss flowers (Anaphalis javanica).
+The park is also home to endemic orchid species like Perisstylus rintjaniensis and P. lombokensis.

-There is one endemic species of civet in the Park, namely the musang rinjani (Paradoxurus hemaproditus rinjanicus).
-Also to be found in the park are barking deer (Muntiacus muntjak nainggolani), ebony leaf monkey (Trachypithecus auratus kohlbruggei), pangolin (Manis javanica), southeast Asian porcupine (Hystrix brachyura), Timor helmeted friarbird (Philemon buceroides neglectus), crested hawk eagle (Spizaetus cirrhatus floris), lesser sulphur-crested cockatoo (Cacatua sulphurea occidentalis), Lombok honeyeater (Lichmera lombokia lombokia), dark-backed imperial pigeon (Ducula lacernulata sasakensis), black-naped oriole (Oriolus chinensis broderipii), and several species of reptile.
+The park shelters the endemic musang rinjani (Paradoxurus hemaproditus rinjanicus), a civet species found only in this region.
+Other notable wildlife includes barking deer (Muntiacus muntjak nainggolani), ebony leaf monkeys (Trachypithecus auratus kohlbruggei), pangolins (Manis javanica), Southeast Asian porcupines (Hystrix brachyura), Timor Helmeted Friarbirds (Philemon buceroides neglectus), Crested Hawk Eagles (Spizaetus cirrhatus floris), Lesser Sulphur-Crested Cockatoos (Cacatua sulphurea occidentalis), Lombok Honeyeaters (Lichmera lombokia lombokia), Dark-Backed Imperial Pigeons (Ducula lacernulata sasakensis), Black-Naped Orioles (Oriolus chinensis broderipii), and several reptile species.

-Particularly with the coming of the rice-planting season, the communities in the vicinity quite often hold ritual ceremonies on Mt.
-Rinjani and at Segara Anak Lake.
-One involves releasing small artificial fish made of very thin gold into the Lake.
+Local communities often hold ritual ceremonies at Mount Rinjani and Segara Anak Lake, especially during the rice-planting season.
+One unique ritual involves releasing small artificial fish made of thin gold into the lake, symbolizing prosperity and gratitude.

 Interesting locations/attractions: